Bibliotherapy: The Magical Healing Quality of Literature

 From a psychodynamic perspective, the effectiveness of fiction lies in its ability to lead the reader to identify with the literature, which then leads to cathartic relief and self-awareness and personal discovery.
 Looking at the world through the eyes of another character that you identify with provides the reader with a different way of looking at the same problem that is now shared - the sense of loneliness is eliminated through connection with text.
 Identification leads to empathy and the reader undergoes a catharsis, expressing the feelings that have been pent up and release any tension.
 Consequently, the reader is hopeful and behavioural change follows.
 Studies have also shown that talking about a character’s issues rather than one’s own is often easier to discuss and in hiding behind the mask of a character can allow us to work through our own issues more creatively (creative bibliotherapy).

 What kind of issues can be treated with Bibliotherapy?

-Bibliotherapy has been known to treat serious mental health issues such as depression as well as more moderate to mild issues such as stress and low self-esteem.
+Bibliotherapy has been known to treat serious mental health issues such as depression as well as more moderate to mild issues such as stress, anxiety disorders, eating disorders and low self-esteem.
 It has also been known to promote psychological happiness, emotional relief and general mental well-being while also enabling personal development and self-discovery.

 In the late twentieth century, bibliotherapy was a broadly used term however little was documented for research purposes.
 Many of the positive effects of bibliotherapy as an effective intervention have been reported since (see Christine Urquhart and Deborah Fanner’s Bibliotherapy for mental health service users Part 1: a systematic reviewin the Health Information and Libraries Journal) including those for treating self-harm, bulimia, obsessive–compulsive disorder (OCD), emotional disorders, shame-based addiction issues as well as providing comfort and hope for older depressed people.